gdsbook/book/notebooks/05_choropleth.md

 plt.show()
 ```

-which now uses a single-hue sequent,ial color map with the lighter shades representing lower values.
+which now uses a single-hue sequential color map with the lighter shades representing lower values.
 One difficulty with this map is that the poor states in the southern portion of Mexico blend into the background of the map display.
 This can be adjusted by overriding the `edgecolor`:

 ```python